sirigithub/toyRobot/README.md

 System Requirements
 ---------------------
-The program requires java run time 1.7 or above to run.
+The program requires java runtime 1.7 or above to run.
 It needs Maven version 2 or above to compile the source.

 Download and Run
 --------------------------
-Download source code from https://github.com/sirigithub/toyRobot To run the program, bring up a command prompt and move to the target directory containing the executable. cd "loacation on the drive"\toyRobot-master\target.
+Download source code from https://github.com/sirigithub/toyRobot To run the program, bring up command prompt and navigate to the target directory containing the executable (e.g. cd "location on the drive"\toyRobot-master\target).

 java -jar toyRobot-0.0.1-SNAPSHOT-jar-with-dependencies

-The program executes until it comes across a EXIT command(case sensitive).
+The program executes until it receives  a EXIT command(case sensitive).

 Compile
 --------
 To compile the source , please move to the location of the install.

-cd "loacation on the drive"\toyRobot-master.
+cd "location on the drive"\toyRobot-master.

 mvn clean install

-This command cleans , compiles runs the tests and creates an executable jar file toyRobot-0.0.1-SNAPSHOT-jar-with-dependencies.
+This command cleans, compiles runs the tests and creates an executable jar file toyRobot-0.0.1-SNAPSHOT-jar-with-dependencies.

 Test
 -----